achrafelouali/VivyChallenge/README.md

 2. Location fetching is done in the splash screen for a simple reason that the app don't need a real time location tracking
 3. I remarked that the "Search doctors" API is providing results even if the location is far away from Germany (Tested with moroccan location) you can find a curl for testing it below :  [https://reqbin.com/vk6ofkne](https://reqbin.com/vk6ofkne)
 4. I took the decision to not comment the code for two reasons :
-	 - The logic is very easy to understand using the MVP architecture and with restepcting best best practices in methods and variable naming
+	 - The logic is very easy to understand using the MVP architecture and with resepcting best best practices in methods and variable naming (Feel free to contact me for any details)
 	 - Keep the code clean

 # TESTING